 How can I stop grinding my teeth?

 Teeth grinding during sleep can negatively impact your oral health, as well as your overall health.
 Those who grind their teeth often experience a sore jaw and headaches.
 Severe teeth grinding can lead to loose or fractured teeth.
 Teeth grinding is often caused by stress or by a misaligned bite.
-Our dentists in West Chester, Ohio, may recommend a custom-made mouth guard to protect your teeth and your jaw during sleep.
+Our dentists in West Chester Township, Ohio, may recommend a custom-made mouth guard to protect your teeth and your jaw during sleep.
 We advise that you determine the underlying cause of your stress and seek relief.

 We encourage you to contact Dental Associates of West Chester today to learn more and to schedule an appointment!